Dallas Stars Daily Links: John Klingberg and the Other Young Defensemen

 Ah, Niskanen, Grossmannn and Fistric.
 I get nostalgic remembering 2008, don't you?
 Especially that sixth game against San Jose.
 Who can forget how Niskanen...oh, right, he wasn't in that game.
 Well, Grossmannn did have that time at the beginning of 2OT when he watched in horror as Robidas wiped out right in front of the net, coughing up his pass to a Shark before Turco saved his side of beef.
 And I think Mark Fistric might have gotten one shift after regulation, maybe.

 Okay, so maybe that group of rookies wasn't quite as leaned-on as this year's was.
-In fact, you could well argue that the Stars actually leaned on their rookies more this year than 2008, especially because they didn't have a veteran #1 like Zubov or a solid defender like Norstrom (
+In fact, you could well argue that the Stars actually leaned on their rookies more this year than 2008, especially because they didn't have a veteran #1 like Zubov or a solid defender like Norstrom (post-deadline) to rely upon.

 How you feel about the Stars' defense doesn't really matter all that much, though.
 The roles they were asked to play last year will (aside from Klingberg) quite likely be different from what they are entrusted to handle in October.
 Pairings should be different, and some of the faces will likely be replaced.
 But even if the Stars all get Sleeping Beautied from July 1st to October and start the season with the exact same names on the roster, there's no denying that the investments of last year's ice time will help next year's team.
 They grow up so fast.